-- Preparation for liquidation in the run-up to a bank's non-viability is useful and should be possible, duly taking into consideration the specificities of the bank and its failure.
-Preparation is especially relevant for the effective implementation of a transfer strategy. - In jurisdictions with an administrative model for bank liquidation proceedings, timely access to adequate information and effective preparation and cooperation among administrative authorities are enabled by the Basel Core Principles and the FSB Key Attributes.
+- Preparation for liquidation in the run-up to a bank's non-viability is useful and should be possible, taking due consideration of the specificities of the bank and the circumstances of its failure.
+Preparation is especially relevant for the effective implementation of a sale as a going concern. - In jurisdictions with an administrative model, timely access to adequate information and effective preparation and cooperation among administrative authorities are supported by the Basel Core Principles and the FSB Key Attributes.
 Cooperation with deposit insurers should be in line with the IADI Core Principles.
-Jurisdictions should assess whether existing legal provisions might already provide (some of) the powers recommended in this section. - > In jurisdictions with a court-based model, the legal framework should contain arrangements to ensure that adequate preparation can nevertheless take place (see Chapter 2.
-Institutional Arrangements, Recommendation 12).
+Jurisdictions should assess whether existing legal provisions already provide the powers recommended here. - In jurisdictions with a predominantly court-based model, the legal framework should contain arrangements to ensure that adequate preparation can nevertheless take place (see Chapter 2.
+Institutional Arrangements, Section C.2, Recommendation 11(a)).

-- 38. The legal framework should facilitate, in the run-up to a bank's non-viability, the timely and effective preparation for a bank liquidation proceeding and encourage, or at least not impede, the liquidation authority and/or the liquidator and all actors involved in the preparatory phase, including the banking supervisor, resolution authority, and deposit insurer, in cooperating and taking preparatory actions that are proportionate to the nature and size of the bank, and to all other relevant circumstances relating to the failure and its possible impacts. - 39.
-The legal framework should specify that coordination needs to take place between the bank, the banking authorities, and other relevant authorities in order to achieve a solution in relation to applicable disclosure requirements in the period in which the bank is approaching non-viability.
-If the bank is an issuer of securities listed or traded on regulated markets or multilateral trading facilities, the legal framework could allow a delay in the public disclosure of the information that the bank is approaching non-viability for the period strictly necessary to complete the preparation of the liquidation. - 40.
+- 36. The legal framework should facilitate, in the run-up to a bank's non-viability, the timely and effective preparation for a liquidation proceeding and encourage, or at least not impede, such cooperation and preparatory actions as the relevant authorities deem appropriate and proportionate in the circumstances.
+The relevant authorities for this purpose are the liquidation authority and/or the liquidator and any other actors whose functions require them to be involved in the preparatory phase, including the banking supervisor, resolution authority and deposit insurer. - 37.
+The legal framework should enable coordination between the bank, the banking authorities and other relevant authorities as regards the application of disclosure requirements under securities regulation and market rules in the period in which the bank is approaching non-viability.
+If the bank is an issuer of listed or traded securities, the legal framework could allow a delay in the public disclosure of the information that the bank is approaching non-viability for the period strictly necessary to complete the preparation of the liquidation. - 38.
+The legal framework should ensure that the securities regulator and/or the market operator operating a trading facility where the securities of the failing bank are traded is informed in a timely and confidential manner of a bank's expected failure so that it may determine whether or not to suspend the trading of the bank's securities. - 39.
 The legal framework should require banks to cooperate with the banking authority prior to bank liquidation proceedings to facilitate preparation.
-If such cooperation does not run smoothly, the legal framework should ensure that the banking authority can take all necessary remedial supervisory actions.
-Jurisdictions should assess whether their legal framework already provides for a power to remove non-cooperative management of the bank prior to failure management proceedings. - 41.
-The legal framework should vest the banking authorities including an administrative liquidation authority, a temporary administrator (or similar) if appointed, and/or an appointed liquidator, including a prospective liquidator if the relevant jurisdiction so contemplates with sufficiently broad powers to adequately prepare the liquidation process.
-This may include, inter alia, the powers to: - (a) Exchange information, subject to appropriate confidentiality requirements, with the banking supervisor, the resolution authority and the deposit insurer, before liquidation actions are undertaken; - (b) Obtain all the relevant information for the preparation of liquidation from the bank directly or request the banking supervisor to gather the information, if such information cannot be obtained by means of (a); and - (c) Hire third parties, such as specialists, experts or professional advisors.
+If the bank fails to cooperate, the legal framework should ensure that the banking authority can take all necessary remedial supervisory actions.
+Jurisdictions should assess whether their legal framework already provides a power to remove non-cooperative management of the bank prior to failure management proceedings.

+- 40. The legal framework should vest the banking authorities including an administrative liquidation authority a temporary administrator (or similar) if appointed, and any appointed liquidator, including a prospective liquidator if the relevant jurisdiction so contemplates, with sufficiently broad powers to adequately prepare the liquidation process.
+This may include, inter alia, the powers to: - (a) Exchange information, subject to appropriate confidentiality requirements, among themselves and with the deposit insurer, before liquidation actions are undertaken; - (b) Obtain all the relevant information for the preparation of liquidation from the bank, if such information cannot be obtained by means of (a); and - (c) Hire third parties, such as specialists, experts or professional advisors.